Mycena inclinata

 Gills

-Narrowly attached to the stem; close or nearly distant; sometimes with well-developed cross-gills when mature; whitish to pale grayish, sometimes becoming yellowish or pinkish in age; not bruising or staining.
+The gills are narrowly attached to the stem, close or nearly distant, sometimes with cross-gills when mature.
+They are whitish to pale grayish, possibly becoming yellowish or pinkish with age, and they do not bruise or stain.

 Stem